Negotiation Idioms

 - to make someone do something that they do not want to do at that time

-We decided to force the hand of our opponents because we wanted to finish the negotiations quickly.
+We decided to force our opponent's hand because we wanted to finish the negotiations quickly.

 get behind (a person or idea)